 GRI Standard 402-1 Minimum notice periods regarding operational changes a) Minimum number of weeks' notice typically provided to employees and their representatives prior to the implementation of significant operational changes that could substantially affect them. b) For organisations with collective bargaining agreements, report whether the notice period and provisions for consultation and negotiation are specified in collective agreements.
-Remarks SATS Singapore 4 weeks.
+Rema SATS Singapore 4 weeks.
 The entire process will typically take approximately Yes, notice periods are specified.
-The entire process will typically take approximately a month. a month.
+The e a month.
 We will discuss job role changes with both the union and staff prior to actual deployment.
-SATSWU: 2 weeks (employee in employment <5yrs); 1 month (>5yrs) We will discuss job role changes with both the union and staff prior to actual deployment.
-2) AESU: 2 months 3) SIESU: 1 month 4) FDAWU: 2 weeks SSSB 2 weeks Not applicable.
+SATSWU: 2 weeks (employee in employment <5yrs); 1 month (>5yrs) We w staff p 2) AESU: 2 months 3) SIESU: 1 month 4) FDAWU: 2 weeks SSSB 2 weeks Not applicable.
 GTR Not applicable.
 Not applicable.
 SATS Greater China 30 days Not applicable.
-30 days SATS India Not applicable.
+30 da SATS India Not applicable.
 Not applicable.
 SATS TFK No, we do not have a specific clause in the agreements to give advance notice for such operation changes.
 No specific statement in the agreements.
 SATS Saudi Arabia 30 days' notice required to inform employees prior to the implementation of significant operational changes that could substantially affect them.
 Not applicable.
 Monty's Bakehouse No minimum notice period but depending on circumstances, 1-2 weeks where possible.
 Not applicable.